ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### Texture Packing

 Any game that wants to do a substantial amount of rendering will benefit from the ability to pack multiple images into atlases and render them all together in batched draw calls.
-Polywog comes with a `TexturePacker` for this purpose, which produces `SubTextures` that can be drawn as if they were whole images.
+Kero comes with a `TexturePacker` for this purpose, which produces `SubTextures` that can be drawn as if they were whole images.

-You can instruct Polywog to pack images for you or load pre-baked files, whichever your asset pipeline requires.
+You can instruct Kero to pack images for you or load pre-baked files, whichever your asset pipeline requires.
 It's even trivial to do things like write build scripts to pre-bake atlases for you automatically.